 "Most people have never seen the female flowers that produce acorns," he said.
 "What they tend to see are the male catkins.
 The female flowers on oak and walnut trees are itty-bitty."

 The internal timers tell the trees to open their buds in the spring after the danger of frost has passed.
 Once the buds flower, the blooms are open for only a week, during which time they are pollinated by the wind.
-However, a late frost during the time the flowers are open stops the flowering process.
-If that happens, the results show up in the fall with a greatly limited nut production regardless of what happens with the weather in the summer and autumn.
+However, a late frost when the flowers are open stops the flowering process.
+If that happens, the results show up in the fall with greatly limited nut production regardless of what happens with the weather in the summer and autumn.

-On the one hand, even if there is a good spring fruit set, summer droughts can cause acorn fungal problems that can limit production.
-On the other hand, significant fall rain such as the Southeast and Mid-Atlantic states have experienced this year can get the trees ready for a great flowering next spring, Coder said.
-This is an example, he added of how nut trees are one year behind in the climate process that affects how much mast they produce.
+On the one hand, even if there's a good spring fruit set, summer droughts can cause acorn fungal problems that can limit production.
+On the other hand, significant rain during the fall can get the trees ready for a great flowering next spring, Coder said.
+This is an example of how nut trees are one year behind in the climate process that affects how much mast they produce, he said.

 Localized nut production

 Micro-climates also affect nut production.
 "In many localized areas, conditions have been great for nut production this year," Coder said.
-What is happening in North Georgia this year is an example of what he means.
+What's happening in North Georgia is an example of what he means.
 "From Atlanta up the Chattahoochee River Valley to Rabun County in far North Georgia some hillsides have been covered with nuts," Coder said.
 "Others have not been.
 It's very localized."

 Each valley can be a little different, he said.
 "The places that were protected from spring frosts are getting lots of acorns and walnuts now.
 The ridges and passes are where we are seeing the most variability.
 The bears are coming down into the valleys to search for food because back in the spring the trees that are higher up didn't set fruit."

-Variations in the amount of mast in the fall has repercussions far beyond whether acorns sound like little bombs as they rain down on your house — or not! — or whether there are so many acorns that cover the sidewalk — or not! — that you feel like you are slipping on marbles as you walk your dog.
-In a year when there is a large volume of mast or the year after, depending upon animal reproduction cycles, there can be surges in the populations of rodents such as mice, small mammals such as squirrels and chipmunks, larger mammals such as deer and bears as well as game birds such as turkeys.
+Variations in the amount of mast in the fall has repercussions far beyond whether there are so many acorns that cover the sidewalk that you feel like you're slipping on marbles when you walk your dog.
+In a year when there's a large volume of mast or the year after, depending upon animal reproduction cycles, there can be surges in the populations of rodents such as mice, small mammals such as squirrels and chipmunks, larger mammals such as deer and bears as well as game birds such as turkeys.
 The impact of these population increases can even affect humans.
-A rise in the number of mice and deer, for example, can lead to an increase in ticks, which can cause a spike in Lyme disease.
+An increase in the number of mice and deer, for example, can lead to an increase in ticks, which can cause a spike in Lyme disease.